 Our Safeguarding Governor is Peter Shawley, if you would like to contact him about any areas of Safegaurding within the school, please do so by contacting the Head's PA - firstname.lastname@example.org

-Our RSE curriculum, assembly and form time learning programme robustly covers the required topics to help support our students in being able to understand and identify the nature of a variety of safeguarding topics.
+Our RSE (Relationships and Sex Education) curriculum, assembly and form time learning programme robustly covers the required topics to help support our students in being able to understand and identify the nature of a variety of safeguarding topics.
 We also use professional outside agencies who we work with regularly to support and educate those in need via year group assemblies and smaller intervention groups.

-It is important to remember that parents are key figures in helping their children cope with the physical and emotional aspects of growing up.
-Our teaching should be complementary and supportive of the role of the parents of our students.
+It is important to remember that parents/carers are key figures in helping their children cope with the physical and emotional aspects of growing up.
+Our teaching should be complementary and supportive of the role of the parents/carers of our students.
 However, should you have any safeguarding concerns we request that you contact our safeguarding team.

 All staff receive regular updated training throughout the year planned in advance through our annual Putteridge High School Safeguarding Training Pathway.